 This section describes the use of Functional error data group in IE906 (CD906A/CD906B).
 The CD906A message must be used for Functional error reporting in the following cases:

-Common Domain exchanges in NCTS-P4
+Common Domain exchanges in NCTS-P4;

-Common Domain exchanges in ECS-P2
+Common Domain exchanges in ECS-P2;

-Common Domain exchanges between NTA of transitional NCTS-P5 and NTA [NCTS-P4]
+Common Domain exchanges between NTA of transitional NCTS-P5 and NTA [NCTS-P4];

-Common Domain exchanges in between NECA of transitional AES-P1 and NECA [ECS-P2]
+Common Domain exchanges in between NECA of transitional AES-P1 and NECA [ECS-P2];

 ICS-P1 is using CD906B in Common Domain exchanges.